Cady Mountain

 Family-Friendly: Best suited for experienced hikers and older children and dogs are allowed on leash

-Facilities: No restrooms; limited parking available at the trailhead
+Facilities: Restrooms and limited parking available at the trailhead

 Accessibility: Not wheelchair accessible due to rugged and uneven terrain